 To be eligible for the conference, students must meet the following criteria:

 – Minimum English language proficiency level of B2 according to the CEFR scale.

 – Program tuition and supplies.

 – Transportation costs to and from the participant’s hometown.

 To participate in the programs, students are required to do the following:

 – Participate fully in the Bridging Backgrounds residential training from August 8 to August 19 in Skopje and Tetovo, Macedonia.

-– Complete pre-program and post-program readings and surveys.
+– Complete pre-program and post-program readings, homework, and surveys.